WOD grips are almost a necessity for anyone who is serious about their training and workout routines.

 Fitness grips are designed in a way that allows them to virtually disappear from the wearer’s hand while supporting and aiding their workout process.
 Workouts are designed to be rough on the body because that is how muscles are built, but without protecting your hands, you will encounter some long and painful workout sessions when you develop blistered hands from the process.

 Pull-ups are notorious for tearing up the palms of your hands because of the nature of having to resist slipping on the bar as you pull yourself up.
 From blisters to calluses, cuts to tears, anything is possible for skin damage from a pull-up.
-There are a few solutions including chalk, tape, gloves, and others, but the most simple and proven solution is a pull-up handgrip.
+There are a few solutions including chalk, tape, gloves, and others, but the simplest and proven solution is a pull-up handgrip.

 Pull-up grips provide a tough surface between your skin and the bar that provides the added friction necessary to relieve stress from your hands.
 Pull-up gloves are also an option, but they do not breathe as well, and react to chalk differently, so you may have to find a new substance to use, or give up chalk depending on the gloves you get.
 Handgrips for pull-ups are necessary to achieve a consistent workout routine because without, you would spend more time nursing hand injuries than you would strengthen the muscles that were targeted originally.